inokawazu/UA-HEP-Group-GIT-Introduction/git/notes.md

 - git is rather complicated and it's maybe not the best to learn git top-down (just learn some commands), but bottom-up, learn git and the data model and then the commands
 - what is version control?
 	- worst version: Manual version control: Save file, send to collegues etc
-	- a bit better: stuff like dropbox
+	- a bit better: stuff like dropbox (DON'T USE GIT WITH DROPBOX)
 	- best: overleaf (since can work simultaniously), but it's on a special server etc and does not work for mathematica stuff.
 Also cannot really try to implement a new feature and maybe just throw it away if you don't like it or give up.
 	- git
 - what about git and github?